divyanshuverma1/aws-eks-workshop-backup/Lab2-AppMesh-with-ColorTeller/README.md

 If you look at the curler terminal, you should now see an equal distribution of traffic to the blue, red, and black virtual nodes.
 This shows that App Mesh is now controlling the distribution of traffic!

+## 10. Lab Cleanup

+To clean up the lab, please delete the CloudFromation stacks in the console.